whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 > Even if you remove a cat from a home, you clean all the walls down, do the laundry, do the draperies, it still takes six months for the level of cat protein to get down to normal.

-This means you need mop the floors, vacuum the rugs, and clean furniture **frequently**.
+This means you need to mop the floors, vacuum the rugs, and clean furniture **frequently**.

-Don't forget to also wash walls and tiles as allergens also sticks to these surfaces.
+Don't forget to also wash walls and tiles as allergens also stick to these surfaces.

 The moral of this story?